 - Due to the limitation of only being able to apply to one course at a time, it's worth taking a look back through all your preferred universities and course options before you begin.
 See what other alternatives there are, then rank them in order of your preference.
 That way you can start at the top and gradually work your way down so that you don’t miss out on your top choices.

 - Visit more universities.
-You’ve got until Saturday 30 June to keep applying through Extra, so it’s worth spreading your searches out further and checking out more potential universities.
-The University of Law still has plenty of open days scheduled, which you can book online, and is now running weekly campus visits too.
+You’ve got until Monday 4 July to keep applying through UCAS Extra, so it’s worth spreading your searches out further and checking out more potential universities.
+The University of Law has plenty of physical and virtual open days scheduled for you to attend.

 - If there’s a particular course you’d like to apply for but it isn’t listed as available through Extra, give the university a call to find out if there are any spaces left.
 If they’re happy to review your application they’ll need to open up course vacancies so that you can apply.